huajianmao/config/README.md

-config
+[WIP] config
 ======

-Configurations for the common used tools
+This repository holds the configurations for my common used platforms.